AudiovisualMetadataPlatform/mico/README.md

     ./configure --prefix=/usr/local --enable-testing --with-hadoop=PATH

-Where PATH is the location where the Hadoop distribution has been
+Where PATH is the location where the Hadoop distribution has been installed (e.g. `/usr/local/src/hadoop-2.4.1-src/hadoop-dist/target/hadoop-2.4.1`)

 In case configuration succeeds (i.e. all dependencies are found), the C++ libraries can be built and automatically tested using GNU make as follows: